 The Audit and Compliance Committee monitors the integrity of financial statements, oversees risk management and control, monitors the effectiveness of the internal audit function and reviews external auditor independence.
 It also ensures that the Company is compliant with its relevant regulatory requirements.
 Philip Haydn-Slater and Amanda van Dyke are the members of this committee.

 The Remuneration Committee reviews the Board’s remuneration on a regular basis.
 Amanda van Dyke and Andrew Nesbitt are the members of this committee.

 Nominations to the Board are decided on by the Board as a whole and therefore the Company does not believe that there is any need for a separate.
 Nominations Committee.

-The Executive Chairman has overall responsibility for corporate governance and in promoting high standards throughout the group.
+The Non-Executive Chairman has overall responsibility for corporate governance and in promoting high standards throughout the group.
 He leads and chairs the Board, ensuring that committees are properly structured and operate with appropriate terms of reference, ensures that performance of individual directors, the board and its committees are reviewed on a regular basis, leads in the development of strategy and setting objectives, and oversees communication between the group and its shareholders.
 He is also responsible for implementing and delivering the strategy and operational decisions agreed by the board, making operational and financial decisions required in the day-to-day operation of the group, providing executive leadership to managers, championing the group’s core values and promoting talent management.